Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ## Not Until You're Ready

-* Great performers share a trait: They know when to start adn when to wait.
+* Great performers share a trait: They know when to start and when to wait.
 * Start when you are ready, if you have a nagging voice when you sit down to type, listen to it.
 * If you're unsure how to start, start by prototyping